-Further details on the recognised and unrecognised portion of the deferred tax is disclosed in note 9.2.
+Further details on the recognised and unrecognised portion of the deferred tax is disclosed in Note 9.2.

-(ix) Leases - Estimating the incremental borrowing rate
+1.6 Significant accounting judgements, estimates and assumptions continued (ix) Leases - Estimating the incremental borrowing rate

 The group cannot readily determine the interest rate implicit in the lease, therefore, it uses its incremental borrowing rate (IBR) to measure lease liabilities.
 The IBR is the rate of interest that the group would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use asset in a similar economic environment.
 The IBR therefore reflects what the group 'would have to pay', which requires estimation when no observable rates are available or when they need to be adjusted to reflect the terms and conditions of the lease.
 The group has used its incremental borrowing rate with reference to the revolving loan facility.